ManjuLanjewar/vsd-hdp/README.md

 A screenshot of the obtained LEF is shown below:

-**Introduction to timing libs and steps to include new cell in synthesis** To include the generated LEF with the picorv32a design, following commands used in the OpenLane/designs/picorv32a/src (I also copied sky130_fd_sc_hd__*.lib file from vsdstdcelldesign/libs directory since abc maps the standard cell to a library):
+**Introduction to timing libs and steps to include new cell in synthesis**

+To include the generated LEF with the picorv32a design, following commands used in the OpenLane/designs/picorv32a/src (Copy sky130_fd_sc_hd__*.lib file from vsdstdcelldesign/libs directory since abc maps the standard cell to a library):

 <pre>~/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign$ cp sky130_vsdinv.lef /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/src</pre>